John Jacob Astor IV: Residence

 Astor's country estate, Ferncliff, was north of the town center in Rhinebeck, New York, with 1+1/2 mi of Hudson River frontage in the picturesque Lower Hudson River Valley.
 The land had been purchased piecemeal by his father during the mid 19th century.
 Astor was born there.

 His father's Italianate mansion of 1864 was partly rebuilt in 1904 to designs by Stanford White of McKim, Mead & White.
 The house retained its conservative exterior, and a separate sports pavilion in the Louis XVI style was built.
 This was Stanford White's last project before he died.

 The "Ferncliff Casino" sports pavilion (later called "Astor Courts") reportedly housed the first residential indoor swimming pool in the U.S., an indoor tennis court with vaulting of Guastavino tile, two squash courts, and guest bedrooms.
 On the lower level, there was a bowling alley and a shooting range.

 The estate was reduced to 50 acre and was renamed "Astor Courts", eventually becoming a wedding venue.

+Pastimes

+Astor was an avid yachtsman.
+Not only did he participate in many regattas but he also offered trophies for sailing races.
+In 1898, after the long-running Goelet Cup for yacht races in Newport had been discontinued, Astor offered new prizes to the New York Yacht Club where he was a member.
+They were called the Astor Cups.